 Hannah Dodson is a local vocalist and actress that’s currently finishing up her BA of Theatre at Georgia Southern University.
 As a long time member of the Savannah Cabaret, Hannah is so thankful to continue to perform on the Club One stage!
 Some of her most recent credits include Grease (The Savannah Theatre), Elf: The Musical (The Savannah Theatre), The Musical Comedy Murders of 1940 (GSU), Love Songs/Love Stories 2, and multiple Savannah Cabaret productions!

 Featured Performer: Cami Nicole Hall

 Cami Nicole Hall (she/her) was raised in rural Indiana and has been performing since she was born (just ask her mom).
 She grew up singing around the world with the prestigious Logansport Children’s Choir.
 Her first role in a musical was as a flying monkey in The Wizard of Oz, but some of her favorite roles to portray include The Cat in the Hat in Seussical and Marty in Grease.
-This Hoosier has been in the peach state for 12 years: paralegal at Morgan & Morgan by day, sound engineer at the Bay Street Theatre by night.
+This Hoosier has been in the peach state for more than a decade: paralegal at Morgan & Morgan by day, sound engineer at the Bay Street Theatre by night.
 When Cami isn’t on stage, you can find her watching wild birds with her wife and taking too many pictures of her dogs.

 Featured Performer: Andrew Hillis